How selling gold from Cardigan by post works

 - Send it at your own pace.
 Wrap it in any padded envelope and hand it in at a Post Office whenever it suits you.

 - See the written offer.
-We weigh and XRF-assay every item, then send an itemised breakdown showing exactly how the figure was reached.
+We weigh and XRF-assay every item, usually on the working day your parcel arrives, then send an itemised breakdown showing exactly how the figure was reached.

 - Decide.
 Say yes and the money is sent by Faster Payments.
-Say no and your items come straight back, free and insured.
+Say no and your items come straight back, free and tracked.

 Reading your items from photos